-The metaphysical image of what we would now call clock time (composed of homogeneous, divisible present moments) has a much longer history than the mechanical clock itself: it forms part of Aristotle’s notoriously obscure account of time in the Physics, presumably prompted by the sundial.
+The metaphysical image of what we would now call clock time (composed of homogeneous, divisible present moments) has a much longer history than the mechanical clock itself: it forms part of Aristotle’s notoriously obscure account of time in the Physics, presumably inspired by the sundial.
 And Bergson’s concern with it relates as much to the reversible model of time furnished by Newtonian mechanics (which also supplies the basis for Kant’s intuition), against which he counterposes a becoming evidently (albeit tacitly) derived from the irreversible entropic time of thermodynamics.
 “A century has elapsed since the invention of the steam engine,” he observes, “and we are only just beginning to feel the depths of the shock it gave us.”
 Bergson mounts an implicit critique of the industrial society via implicit reference to a theory of time formulated on the basis of this very society’s inventions (e.g. Carnot’s studies of heat engines), and accomplishes this in a universalized psychology and metaphysics, figuring this critique as a conflict between the faculties of the mind on one hand, and as a tension between inert matter and the élan vital on the other.

 Whereas Leibniz, say, is untroubled by the likeness he perceives between living beings (including humans) and clockwork automata, regarding this as a corollary of the universe’s preestablished harmony, Bergson is fervidly suspicious of repetition and similitude—the mechanical aspects of the human self impeding its true vitality—counterposing “the moral personality with its intelligently varied energy” against “the stupidly monotonous body, perpetually obstructing everything with its machine-like obstinacy.”
 Consciousness, as freedom itself, is placed in contrast to the inflexibility of the intellect’s concepts, adapted as they are to the inertness of matter, “compounding the old with the old and the same with the same” and thus effacing the creative aspect of the free act.
 The clockwork-like repetition of intellection can only be a hindrance to human freedom.
 But this suspicion is not surprising when taking into account the transformations in science (and particularly in physics) occurring at the time Bergson is writing: as Suzanne Guerlac observes, Bergson bestrides the epistemic rupture between the inherited confidence in “an orderly, mechanistic world disposed to yield still further to our mastery of it” and the incipient crisis stemming from “an experience of indeterminacy that characterizes not only a certain mathematical knowledge of the physical world but that world itself.”
 Bergson seeks mastery, not by acquiescing to the quantification and abstraction of mechanistic thinking, but by harnessing said indeterminacy in the service of free, creative action.
-“The fundamental law of life,’ he declares, “is the complete negation of repetition.”
+“The fundamental law of life,” he declares, “is the complete negation of repetition.”

 3 Freedom and Self-Optimization